slvdus/KGS-Backup-Oct8-2025/replit.md

 The frontend is built using React 18 with TypeScript, utilizing modern React patterns including functional components and hooks.
 The application uses Wouter for client-side routing, providing a lightweight alternative to React Router.
 State management is handled through React Query (TanStack Query) for server state and local React state for UI state.

-The UI is built with shadcn/ui components, providing a consistent design system based on Radix UI primitives.
-The styling is implemented with Tailwind CSS using a custom "noir" color palette (blacks, grays, and beige accents) to create a premium, professional aesthetic.
-The application is fully responsive and includes smooth animations powered by Framer Motion.
+The UI is built with shadcn/ui components enhanced with sophisticated glass effects and micro-interactions, providing a consistent design system based on Radix UI primitives.
+The styling is implemented with Tailwind CSS using a custom "noir" color palette (blacks, grays, and beige accents) with advanced animations and Vercel-style polish.
+The application features floating background elements, enhanced product cards with hover effects, sophisticated form animations, and comprehensive micro-interactions throughout.
+All animations are powered by Framer Motion with custom CSS animations for premium user experience.

 ## Backend Architecture